iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Methods

 The user provides a (potentially small) training set $T$ for their task, from which we sample two subsets $T_\alpha \subseteq T$ and $T_\beta \subseteq T$ according to strategies $\alpha, \beta$. $T^{p_i}_\alpha$ consists of instances to be shown to the user together with model based explanations $E(T_\alpha,p_i)$. $T_\beta$ serves to calculate an evaluation score $F_1(T^{p_i}_\beta)$ (we focus on text classification tasks for simplicity).

 This procedure is also visualized in Figure~\ref{fig:concept}.
 The initialization of seed prompts ((1) in Figure~\ref{fig:concept}) requires users to describe the task.
 In simulation scenarios, this process can be substituted with an ontological task description or prompts generated automatically by LLMs.
 Subsequently, the initial prompts are passed to the optimization modules.
 In the prompt update module (2a), prompts are paraphrased.
-As an example, this paraphrasing of \textit{`Classification task with labels: joy and sadness.'} with a meta-prompt of an LLM \textit{'Rephrase the following prompt'} may lead to \textit{`Classify the emotion of text into joy and sadness.'}.\footnote{Our current web interface does not yet support manual prompt adjustments.} In the prompt evaluation stage (2b), the human in the loop assesses the prompt quality, as described above.
-Figure~\ref{fig:table} further provides a prototypical display of the relevant information for two prompts to be chosen from.
-The optimization process is terminated once the user is satisfied (3).
+As an example, this paraphrasing of \textit{`Classification task with labels: joy and sadness.'} with a meta-prompt of an LLM \textit{`Rephrase the following prompt'} may lead to \textit{`Classify the emotion of text into joy and sadness.'}